wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 Then visit the plugin page on your wordpress site and click ‘Activate’ against the ‘Clean and Simple Contact Form’ plugin listing.

+To place the contact form on your page use the shortcode [cscf-contact-form]

 [More information on how to use the plugin.](http://www.megnicholas.co.uk/wordpress-plugins/clean-and-simple-contact-form/ "More Information")

 == How to Use ==